Sdcrouse/careers-opening-the-line-of-communication/README.md

 # Opening the Line of Communication

-**Scenario 1:** You just met a developer who works at a company that’s hiring.
+**Scenario 1:** You just met a practitioner in your field who works at a company that’s hiring.

 **Scenario 2:** Your best friend introduces you to her friend over email.
 Your friend says you and her friend should meet for coffee but doesn’t specify why.

-**Scenario 3:** You have a cousin who only knows you in the context of big family dinners but he happens to work at a big tech company.
+**Scenario 3:** You have a cousin who only knows you in the context of big family dinners, but he happens to work at a big company.
 You’ve never before spoken to him about work stuff.

 **Scenario 4:** After finding a job posting at your dream company, you do some research and locate the contact info of the recruiter for the role.
 You do not know this person, and have no mutual connections.